patrickpark910/rodcal-mcnp/README.md

 ### Acknowledgements

-I learned this method of Python-MCNP automation thanks to my time at the NIST Center for Neutron Research.
+I learned this method of Python-MCNP automation thanks to my time working remotely with the NIST Center for Neutron Research.
-My `run_mcnp()` function is almost identical to Dr. Danyal Turkoglu's NCNR code library, and I have adapted the `get_keff()` and iterative `matplotlib` plotting functions from what I wrote during my time working with him.
+My `run_mcnp()` function is almost identical to Dr. Danyal Turkoglu's NCNR code library, and I have adapted the `get_keff()` and iterative `matplotlib` worth curve plotting functions from what I wrote during my time working with him.